hansel-cmd/productv2-vueJS/README.md

 # Lefty Shop

-This project is built with VueJS.
+This project is built using VueJS.
 You can see the project on https://leftyy.netlify.app/